Donor Profile

 Multilateral Spending and Commitments

-Switzerland’s ODA to core multilaterals by volume has increased yearly from 2017-2021, and funding as a percentage of ODA has remained stable around 24%.
-This value is significantly below the 2021 DAC average of 41%.
+Switzerland’s ODA to core multilaterals by volume has increased since 2017, and funding as a percentage of ODA has remained stable around 24%.
+This is significantly below the DAC average.
 Top recipients included the World Bank Group, UN agencies, and other multilateral institutions.
-In 2021, UNDP was the largest recipient among UN organizations, followed by UN Women, UNHCR, and UNFPA.

 What is the future of Switzerland's ODA?